Broomhill Attic

 The hallway leads to a second room that doubles as both a snug with day bed featuring integrated storage and a reading nook with bespoke space for the clients son to study, or more likely play video games surrounded by custom designed integrated birch ply cabinetry.

-In our view one of the key features of the space that really helps to create a sense of cohesiveness to the wider renovation works in the home, was a new period sensitive traditional redwood tongue and groove floor.
+In our view , one of the key features of the space that really helps create a sense of cohesiveness to the wider renovation works in the home is a new ,period-sensitive, traditional redwood tongue and groove floor.

-The new floorboards were then treated with a natural lye product to give a more contemporary Scandi loft feel, ready to stand the test of the next few hundred years and perhaps, the odd student party
+The new floorboards were then treated with a natural dye product to give a more contemporary Scandi loft feel, ready to stand the test of the next few hundred years and perhaps, the odd student party.
+So yes it worked out just swell

-Live / work space for our clients son to enjoy during their time at university
+Live / work space for our clients’ son to enjoy during his time at university

 Moving plywood wall